jsnjack/gurl/README.md

 # gURL

+> What makes this fork special is the way it handles requests via proxy.
+Instead
+> of CONNECT request it sends GET request with https link in it

 Go implemented CLI cURL-like tool for humans. `gurl` can be used for testing, debugging, and generally interacting with HTTP servers.

 Inspired by [Httpie](https://github.com/jakubroztocil/httpie).
 Thanks to the author, Jakub.